-In 2011, Roger and Rafa had to meet in the semi-final, reaching the last four together with Novak Djokovic and battling for the place in the final against the mighty Serb who was yet to lose a match that year.
+In 2011, Roger and Rafa met in the semi-final, battling to determine who would face the world's leading player Novak Djokovic.
 After two hours and 36 minutes, Nadal prevailed 5-7, 6-1, 6-3 for the third straight Madrid final, bouncing back after a tight opener and leaving Roger behind with a strong pace in sets two and three.

-It was their 24th meeting on the Tour and the 16th triumph for the Spaniard who conquered 11 of 13 encounters on clay versus the Swiss.
-Landing 81% of the first serve in, Nadal fended off nine out of 11 break chances, securing five breaks from 12 opportunities to control the scoreboard in the second part of the encounter to propel himself over the finish line.
+It was their 24th meeting on the Tour and the 16th triumph for the Spaniard, who conquered 11 of 13 encounters on clay versus the Swiss.
+Landing 81% of the first serve in, Nadal fended off nine out of 11 break chances, securing five breaks from 12 opportunities to control the scoreboard in the second part of the encounter and propel himself over the finish line.

-Trying to keep the points on his racquet, Roger had almost 40 winners but also more than 40 unforced errors, unable to defend his backhand in the way he would have wanted and losing steam after a reliable performance in the opener.
+Trying to keep the points on his racquet, Roger had almost 40 winners and more than 40 unforced errors, unable to defend his backhand in a way he would want and losing steam after a reliable performance in the opener.

-Federer wasted a chance in the sixth game as well before spraying a backhand error on serve to suffer a break and hand the set to Rafa who had the momentum on his side after those commanding 6-1.
-Roger sprayed a backhand mistake to waste a break chance in the third game of the final set, suffering a break in the next game and allowing Nadal to forge a 4-1 advantage after a hold at love.
+Federer wasted a chance in the sixth game before spraying a backhand error on serve to suffer a break and hand the set to Rafa, who had momentum on his side after those commanding 6-1.
+Roger sprayed a backhand mistake to waste a break chance in the final set's third game, suffered a break in the next game and allowed Nadal to forge a 4-1 advantage after a hold at love.

-Serving for the victory at 5-3, Rafa had to play against a break point following an incredible rally and a drop shot winner from Roger who netted a return in the next point to squander a massive opportunity before Nadal sealed the deal two points later for the third straight Madrid final and the 28th at the Masters 1000 level overall, still at 25.
+Serving for the victory at 5-3, Rafa played against a break point following an incredible rally and Roger's drop shot winner.
+The Swiss netted a return to squander a massive opportunity before Nadal sealed the deal two points later for the third straight Madrid final and the 28th at the Masters 1000 level overall, still at 25.